kgisl/pythonFDP/notes/cs3003-unit4.md

 # Lists, Tuples and Dictionaries

+_Refer to the glossary below to become familiar with the terms relevant to this unit_

-- Lists: list operations, list slices, list methods, list loop, mutability, aliasing, cloning lists, list parameters;
-- Tuples: tuple assignment, tuple as return value;
-- Dictionaries: operations and methods;
+- Lists: list operations, list slices, list methods, list loop, mutability, aliasing, cloning lists, list parameters; Tuples: tuple assignment, tuple as return value; Dictionaries: operations and methods;
 - Advanced list processing - list comprehension;
-- Refer to the glossary below to become familiar with the terms relevant to this unit

 ## Concept Map
 _A picture is worth a 1000 words_